gwolfis/f5-bigip-terraform/README.md

 Make sure to test and generate some traffic to fill up the Azure Telemetry.

-One test you shoul make for sure is providing an illegal action to awake the included WAF configuration.
+One test you should make for sure is providing an illegal action to awake the included WAF configuration.

 Use the following curl command to create this illegal action: